penpot/penpot-docs/technical-guide/plugins/faq.md

 ### Are there any security or quality criteria I should be aware of?

 There are no set requirements.
-However, we can recommend the use of [eslint](https://typescript-eslint.io/) or [prettier](https://prettier.io/), which is what we use.
+However, we can recommend the use of <a target="_blank" href="https://typescript-eslint.io/">eslint</a> or <a target="_blank" href="https://prettier.io/">prettier</a>, which is what we use.

 ### Is it necessary to create plugins with a UI?

 No, it’s completely optional, in fact, we have an example of a plugin without UI.
-Try the plugin using this url to install it: `https://create-palette-penpot-plugin.pages.dev/assets/manifest.json` or check the code [here](https://github.com/penpot/penpot-plugins/tree/main/apps/create-palette-plugin)
+Try the plugin using this url to install it: `https://create-palette-penpot-plugin.pages.dev/assets/manifest.json` or check the code <a target="_blank" href="https://github.com/penpot/penpot-plugins/tree/main/apps/create-palette-plugin">here</a>

 ### Can I create components?